pisix/cordova-plugin-carrier/README.md

 On both Android and iOS, the plugin returns to the app an JSON with the following properties: carrierName, countryCode, mcc, mnc.

+Only on Android the plugin returns also the line number by properties lineNumber.

 ```
 <script>
   function alertCarrier() {